How to write an ionic equation

 Ag+(aq) + Cl(aq) ⇾ AgCl(s)

-We can write ionic equations for many other types off chemical reaction, such as the reaction between calcium carbonate and nitric acid.
-The key is to look at each species and decide whether anything has happened to it over the course of the reaction …
+We can write ionic equations for many other types of chemical reaction.
+The key is to look at each species and decide whether anything has happened to it over the course of the reaction.

 The only spectator ion in this example is the NO3 ion, so the ionic equation for the reaction is: